score-spec/docs/content/en/docs/score specification/score-spec-reference.md

   - `path`: an optional sub path in the volume.
   - `readOnly`: indicates if the volume should be mounted in a read-only mode.

-The list of `volumes` as an `array` like illustrated below has always been supported:
+Note: Since [`score-compose` `0.28.0`](https://github.com/score-spec/score-compose/releases/tag/0.28.0) and [`score-k8s` `0.5.0`](https://github.com/score-spec/score-k8s/releases/tag/0.5.0), the list of `volumes` is now a `map` which is the recommended approach moving forward.
+The previous and other option as an `array`, like illustrated below is still supported for backward compatibility (and may be deprecated in the future).

 ```yaml
 containers: